Carly Robyn Green

-Carly Robyn Green, born Carly Greenberg, is an American recording artist and songwriter originally from Philadelphia, Pennsylvania.
-Her original songs have been featured in over 120 television shows and films and she writes for artists worldwide.
-She is signed to BMG.
+Carly Robyn Green, born Carly Greenberg, is an American recording artist, songwriter, and musical theatre lyricist originally from Philadelphia, Pennsylvania.
+Her original musicals have been staged from Tokyo to London's West End.
+Her original songs have been featured in over 175 television shows and films, and she writes for artists worldwide.
+Green is signed to BMG.

 Biography

 As an adult-contemporary / smooth jazz artist and performer, Green has performed at venues including the Staples Center, Madison Square Garden, Wachovia Center, Citizens Bank Park, and the Tropicana Hotel & Casino.
 Green has performed for MTV’s Rock the Vote, debuted on XM Satellite Radio, been named a MySpace Featured Artist, and signed with BMG as artist and songwriter.

 After being told to create trendy “of the moment” music for many years, Green was inspired by CeeLo Green to follow her passion for making classic, timeless music.
 When she sang with him at the 49th Annual Grammy Awards, he advised Green to just “do what you love.”

 As a result of this advice, Green collaborated on her own project of classic love songs with Broadway composer Frank Wildhorn, who penned hits for Whitney Houston and Natalie Cole.
-Green’s new project of original love songs features her debut single What Love is All About, co-written with Wildhorn and released in 2017.
+Green’s new project of original love songs features her debut single What Love is All About, co-written with Wildhorn.

 Green grew up in Philadelphia, Pennsylvania.
 She graduated magna cum laude from the University of Pennsylvania.

+Musical Theatre

+In collaboration with Frank Wildhorn and co-lyricist Tracy Miller, Green wrote lyrics for the musical adaptation of the popular Kodancha manga Your Lie in April, which made its world premiere at the Nissay Theatre in Tokyo in May 2022, followed by a tour throughout Japan.

+The English language concert stage version of the team's Your Lie in April (musical) is made its European premiere on the West End at the Theatre Royal Drury Lane in April 2024, with an English language book by Rinne Groff and direction by Nick Winston.